joticajulian/steemexplorer/README.md

-# Steem Explorer
+# Serey Explorer
-Steem explorer is a client-side block explorer for steem-like blockchains.
+Serey explorer is a client-side block explorer for steem-like blockchains.
 It uses Steem-JS API to query users, posts, and transactions directly to the seed nodes.

 Announcement:
 [https://steemit.com/utopian-io/@jga/steem-explorer-based-on-steem-js-1539631316061](https://steemit.com/utopian-io/@jga/steem-explorer-based-on-steem-js-1539631316061)